 Also, make your goals realistic and practical.
 What I mean is to be aware of the real life you lead every day.

 For example, visualizing about your own private island and not having to work is a blind alley.
 Right?
 But setting your intention to be fearless, to experience a certain feeling, or visit a place, deal with your own issues, is something achievable and realistic.

 So, I hope you’re going to enjoy this process and make it your daily thing to create your own reality.
 At least have fun and get to know yourself better.

 DOWNLOAD THE FREE VISION BOARD PRINTABLE FOR YOUR ART JOURNAL

-Get access to my free printables library by filling out the form below.
+Subscribe to my newsletter and get instant access to my free printables library packed with art journal printables.
+Just fill out the form below.